 Asbestos Air Monitoring

-Asbestos air monitoring can also carried out at the perimeter of asbestos removal works to determine whether asbestos fibres have been released from the asbestos enclosure or removal area.
+Asbestos air monitoring may also be carried out around the perimeter of removal works to determine whether airborne asbestos fibres are being released from the enclosure or removal area.